About This Chapter

 4. ESL Inclusion Models for the Classroom

-In this lesson, you will learn about various types of inclusion models for the English as a Second Language (ESL) classroom, including examples of strategies for implementation.
+In this lesson, you'll learn about various types of inclusion models for the English as a Second Language (ESL) classroom, including examples of strategies for implementation.

 5. Benefits of Inclusion for ESL Students